deepskystacker/DSS/.github/ISSUE_TEMPLATE/⚠️-please-raise-any-issues--bugs-or-enhancement-requests-on-the-deepskystacker-mailing-list-at-groups-io---please-supply-the-information-listed-below-in-your-email-⚠️.md

 ---
-name: "⚠️ Please raise any issues, bugs or enhancement requests on the DeepSkyStacker mailing list at groups.io.
+name: "⚠️ **Please raise any issues, bugs or enhancement requests on the DeepSkyStacker mailing list at groups.io.**
   Please click on Get Started for guidance and to see the information wanted in your email:⚠️"
 about: Create a report to help us improve
 title: ''
 labels: bug, enhancement, help wanted
 assignees: ''

 ---
+** PLEASE DO NOT REPORT PROBLEMS on github "Issues"** Please report all problems on the DeepSkyStacker mailing list (see below).

 **Check the Wiki**
 Before you report any issues it is worth checking the DeepSkyStacker Wiki: <https://groups.io/g/DeepSkyStacker/wiki>